kshedden/workshops/ds-academy/foundations.md

   cases) minimize the objective function.

-- Basic gradient descent often converges quite slowly, especially if the Hessian matrix has a large condsition number.
+- Basic gradient descent often converges quite slowly, especially if the Hessian matrix has a large condition number.
 A major breakthrough was the discovery of
   [conjugate gradient methods](https://en.wikipedia.org/wiki/Conjugate_gradient_method)
   in the 1950's.
 We discuss these in the next section.